 See our senior pay

-The salaries for our executive leadership team, including our chief executive, are available on page 51 of our 2016 Trustees’ Report and Accounts (PDF).
+The salaries for our executive leadership team, including our chief executive, are available on page 69 of our 2022 trustees’ report and accounts.

 Our senior-level salaries are below those for similar-sized organisations in the private sector and some areas of the public sector.